mrismanaziz/Reforestation/README.md

-## My wife told me to rub the herbs on the meat for better flavor.
-That's sage advice.
+## What did one snowman say to the other snow man?
+Do you smell carrot?